ScilifelabDataCentre/dds_cli/docs/installation.rst

 Bianca
 -------

-For downloading data to Bianca, you need to connect to a server called Transit, and not to your SENS project cluster.

 .. admonition:: Terminology in this section

    * **SENS project** / ``<SENS-project>``: The active SNIC SENS research project on the Bianca cluster at Uppmax.
 Not a DDS delivery project.